Skip to Main Content

 • People experiencing disabilities

 The resources in the tabs below are intended to support enrolled community partners and any supporting contractors.
-Please contact your regional Account Manager with any additional questions.
+Contact your regional account manager with any additional questions.

-For additional information about Community Partner Funding, please contact communitypartners@energytrust.org.
+For additional information about Community Partner Funding, contact communitypartners@energytrust.org.

 Customer Eligibility

-• Eligible housing types: detached single-family home, existing manufactured home, and small multifamily properties (duplexes, triplexes, fourplexes and side-by-side units, with no residences above or below, such as a townhome)
+• Eligible housing types include detached single-family home, existing manufactured home and small multifamily properties (duplexes, triplexes, fourplexes and side-by-side units, with no residences above or below, such as a townhome).

-Program Incentive Guide: To see all available CPF incentives and requirements
+Program Incentive Guide: View the following links to learn more about available CPF incentives and requirements.

 Organizations interested in enrolling in Community Partner Funding (CPF) can reach out to communitypartners@energytrust.org to describe their programs and who they serve.

-If the organization’s work aligns with the intent of CPF, Energy Trust will arrange an orientation meeting to explore how to integrate CPF incentives into the organization’s workflow.
+If the organization’s work aligns with the intent of CPF, Energy Trust of Oregon will arrange an orientation meeting to explore how to integrate CPF incentives into the organization’s workflow.

 Enrollment Resources